RoySamson-stack/project-management/README.md

 # project-management
 This is a simple projecy management web app that allows for collaboration among team members.The different member in a tema will be assigned different roles by the Admin and they get tio use the platform to collarborate.
 The different members in the team will be : ~ Admin ~ Team leader ~ Customer

+## Technologies and Tools used
+HTML
+Javascript
+CSS
+Firebase

 ### Admin
 The admin willl be main user uin the system as they will have main task of assigning jonbs and also ahave function such as: - setting up the project - Dividing the project into tasks - assign tasks to teams - Create new teams if necessary - update any changes to the project - track overall project progress